 His backing duo quickly fell in line as he poured into “Tipitina,” the crowd virtually roaring as one.

 For all his formal training, Toussaint is extremely playful, both in his stylings and in his connection with the audience.
 It’s difficult to imagine that he finally took to touring full-time only eight years ago after occasional one-off gigs, most of them in the Crescent City.

 “If we can’t bring you to New Orleans,” Toussaint told the crowd during “Mr. Mardi Gras,” “then we’ll bring New Orleans to you.”

 He then got up, pulled out a leather bag and tossed Mardi Gras masks to the crowd.

 He also sang and played a letter-perfect, rolling version of Steve Goodman’s “City of New Orleans.”

 As always, Toussaint closed the show with the song that he’s said reminds him of spending time with his Creole relatives in rural Louisiana, sitting on porches, whiling nights away with songs and stories: “Southern Nights.”

-Disappointing that he played it without the spoken reminiscence about those times.
-It’s a beautiful story.
-Still, the song has such a soothing, uplifting arrangement — an always-welcome friend that makes you smile from inside.
+In its creator's hands, the song has a soothing, uplifting arrangement — an always-welcome friend that makes you smile from inside.